branner-non-code/notes/notes/content/Alpine_set-up_for_Pobox_com.md

    * For "Nickname" choose a value such as "pobox" or what have you.

-   * For "Server", in the case of IMAP, add mail.pobox.com:993/ssl/user=name@pobox.com, where "name" is your login-name.
+   * For "Server", in the case of IMAP, add `mail.pobox.com:993/ssl/user=name@pobox.com`, where `name` is your login-name.

-   In the case of POP, add mail.pobox.com:995/ssl/user=name@pobox.com, where "name" is your login-name.
+   In the case of POP, add `mail.pobox.com:995/ssl/user=name@pobox.com`, where `name` is your login-name.

    Entering control-g will bring up help messages for whatever